matomatical/fastcasts/README.md

 Just call the script and wait for it to download/convert all of the episodes.

+Let me know if any issues.

 Development
 -----------

 TODO:

-* test this with non-mp3 files
+* add better error handling so that if something goes wrong with (1) downloading or (2) ffmpeg or (3) OS I can tell which, and have useful information such as the ffmpeg error, the url, the path, etc.

 * make the filename generation more configurable (not always "date-title.mp3")

-* make the speedup and formatting configurable? or at least optional? so that you can use without ffmpeg if you want
+* make the speedup and mp3-formatting configurable? or at least optional? so that you can use without ffmpeg if you want a simple podcast downloader